InFamousDino/Hob-Bot/README.md

 # Hob-Bot

+NOTICE 1/04/2022:
+I literally have no motivation to finish Hob in the future.
+This means I probably wont touch Hob unless necessary (Merging and some tiny fixes mostly).
+So thanks for sticking around, maybe one day I will finish it.

 Seb here, this is my custom Discord bot which has multiple services for many server needs.
 This is very because it isnt done ofc.